Maulorian/-Maulorian.github.io/index.md

 I love League of Legends, so why not combine two things I love and learn interesting things at the same time?

 Some Youtube channels upload games of high ELO players, but they are sometimes 50 minutes long and it takes a long time to watch.
-So I decided to improve the concept by creating and uploading the best moments of the game, instead of the complete ones.
+So I decided to improve the concept by creating and uploading the key moments of a match instead.

 For this project, I had to learn how to open and close programs, send input keys to programs, create an algorithm that creates a ~5 minute video from a ~40 minute video with [moviepy](https://zulko.github.io/moviepy/) and how to upload and edit video on Youtube automatically.